 - Elimination of duplicate technology systems and maintenance agreements

-• The IGA establishes an interim two-tier governance structure (Governance Committees) to serve as the decision-making body on behalf of all participating entities.
-The approved governance structure is comprised of a Policy Committee (elected officials, city managers) and an Operations Committee (public safety professionals).
+- The IGA established an interim two-tier governance structure (Governance Committees) to serve as the decision-making body on behalf of all participating entities.
+The approved governance structure was comprised of a Policy Committee (elected officials, city managers) and an Operations Committee (public safety professionals).

-• The IGA between participating PSEs agrees to use Lake County as its administrative agent for entering into contracts, making payments, receiving dues or grants or other revenue, and for providing financial accounting.
+- The IGA between participating PSEs agreed to use Lake County as its administrative agent for entering into contracts, making payments, receiving dues or grants or other revenue, and for providing financial accounting.

-• The Governance Committees (Policy and Operations Committees) conduct meetings in accordance with the Illinois Open Meetings Act, 5 ILCS 120/1 et seq.
+- The Governance Committees (Policy and Operations Committees) conducted meetings in accordance with the Illinois Open Meetings Act, 5 ILCS 120/1 et seq.
 For administrative convenience, Governance Committees use the Lake County meeting notice and agenda system found at lakecounty.legistar.com.

-• The 21 PSEs are working together through regular meetings of the Policy Committee, Operations Committee, and various working groups.
+- The 21 PSEs worked together through regular meetings of the Policy Committee, Operations Committee, and various working groups.

 1 A primary Public Safety Answering Point (PSAP) is a PSAP to which 9-1-1 calls are routed directly (“9-1-1 Operator”).
 A secondary PSAP is a PSAP to which 9-1-1 calls are transferred from a primary PSAP (e.g. a separate and/or independent fire, EMS, or law enforcement dispatch center).